simonoxen/plastimatch/doc/sphinx/dicom_conformance.rst

 |Indicator          |               |               |                    |
 +-------------------+---------------+---------------+--------------------+

-Dicom RT structure sets
+DICOM RT structure sets
 -----------------------

 To be written.

-Dicom RT dose
+DICOM RT dose
 -------------

 To be written.